SP among 6 policemen booked on charge of torturing advocate in custody in Punjab | Law-Order

 ''From the perusal of his statement, there are sufficient grounds for proceeding against the police officials/officer named by him.
 Therefore, the concerned SHO (station house officer) PS (police station) Sadar Sr Muktsar Sahib is directed to initiate investigation against the police officials after registering a case against them,'' the court ordered.

-The policemen have been booked under several sections including 377 (unnatural offences – carnal intercourse against the order of nature with any man, woman or animal), 342 (wrongful confinement), and 506 (criminal intimidation) of the Indian Penal Code.
+The policemen have been booked under several sections including 377 (unnatural sex), 342 (wrongful confinement), and 506 (criminal intimidation) of the Indian Penal Code.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)